 - Evaluating performance - the work of the manager.

 Tips for Employees to Present Information to Receive a Strong Performance Evaluation

 Despite its apparent complexities, writing performance appraisals is a fairly easy task.
 Here’s a look at four business writing training guidelines to help both managers and individual employees write relevant and accurate performance appraisal reports.

 Appraisal reports are written for senior management in your organization.
 Put yourself in your manager’s position and consider: What does your boss want in this appraisal report?
 What good will this information do for him or her?
 How will the report help in assessing the employee’s performance?

 The first step towards drafting an effective performance review is to keep your target audience in mind.
 There’s a famous business cliché that says, “What counts is what's counted.”
 This should be your focus.
 Analyze all indices and factors that seem relevant for the employee appraisal.

 Remember, your manager will be evaluating your performance based on your job description and goals.
 Be certain you include specific information about your job description and annual goals since that is the primary measure your manager will use.

 As an employee, you need to address all the core areas of interest to your manager on a timely basis.
 The core interest will always be your job description and annual goals.
 Address your achievements about your specific job description and goals before introducing any ancillary work you achieved.

-For example, if your position is an accounting manager and your primary job description is reviewing the finances for specific deals and your annual goals include 90% accuracy in deal forecasting, do not focus most of your performance evaluation document on the wonderful new software program you developed for your team.
-While that software program is commendable, you must give your manager achievements directly related to your job description and annual goals.
+For example, if your position is an accounting manager and your primary job description is reviewing the finances for specific deals and your annual goals include 90% accuracy in deal forecasting.
+Do not focus most of your performance evaluation document on the wonderful new software program you developed for your team.
+While that software program is commendable, you must give your manager achievements directly related to your job description and annual performance goals.